ex-Plant/js-basics-refreshener/src/0_CLI/cli.md

 "recurse" or "recursive" means that the operation should be applied to all files and subdirectories within a directory

 - rmdir -r path/to/dir

+# Relative vs. Absolute Paths
+# Absolute Path:
+- Specifies the full path from the root of the file system.
+- cd /Users/username/projects

+# Relative Path:
+- Relative Path: Specifies the path relative to the current working directo
+- cd projects/new_project

+# Executing node code straight from cli
+- node --eval "code to be executed"

+# Example of creating prettierignore file
+- node --eval "fs.writeFileSync('.prettierignore','# Ignore artifacts:\nbuild\ncoverage\n')"